beepnl/BEEP/readme.md

 * Clone the repository to your Laptop or Computer.
 * We recomend using php version 8.0
-:question why does it differ from the version installed on the server?

 * We recommend to install and use Laravel Valet.

   For Mac: https://laravel.com/docs/10.x/valet#installation (you might want to browse to the newest version)